 Improving the motivation, potential, and achievement of students and teachers through sustained engagement in science, math, engineering, and technology is the mission.
 Goals include: Increase Student Achievement, Improve Math and Science Teaching.
 For more information, contact Jeff Marshall.

 Founded in 1986 with Clemson University as its base, the National Dropout Prevention Center is a clearinghouse for issues related to dropout prevention and offers strategies to increase American high school graduation rates.
 Through research initiatives, publications and professional development activities, the National Dropout Prevention Center works to increase awareness of successful programs and policies and also to improve educational opportunities for young people across the country.
 Beginning the 2014-15 academic year, the Center will be housed within the Eugene T. Moore School of Education.
-For more information, contact Beth Reynolds.
+For more information, contact Sandy Addis.